20 Best and Unique Things to Do in Nice, France in 2023

 The church is about a 15 minute walk north of the Promenade des Anglais.
 If you need a break from all the walking, you could also take the tram that runs north and south along Avenue Jean Medecin.

-Old churches are so interesting and showcase so much history!
 You can stop by the cathedral and explore the inside between 10am-6pm, and when a service is not currently in session.
 Note that no pictures are allowed inside.

 Map of Nice Attractions

 Here are some important details to have a fun trip to southern France: